Moros1138/pge-template-project/README.md

 ``brew install libpng cmake``

+<p>&nbsp;</p>

-# Windows
+## Windows
+---

 ### Requirements

-The following will be required whether you use MinGW or Visual Studio.

-You will need to open Powershell, as Administrator.
+The following will be required whether you use MinGW or Visual Studio.You will need to open Powershell, as Administrator.

 Visit the [Chocolatey website](https://chocolatey.org/) for instructions on how to install Chocolatey.